ianepreston/ianepreston.github.io/_posts/2020-02-15-windows-ds-software.md

 #### Vim integration

 If you don't know what vim is, or do know and are scared of it, just skip this step.
 If you've trained yourself to use vim keyboard shortcuts though, you're definitely going to want that in your editor.
 Previously I was using the Vim extension, which was decent, but I did find a little laggy.
 Recently I've switched to neovim.
-It takes more configuration, but ultimately gives a nicer experience.
+It takes a little more up front configuration, but ultimately gives a nicer experience.
+For one thing, it's more responsive.
+For another, when in insert mode all the regular VS code shortcuts work.
+Finally, when you enter commands they show up in the big box at the top of the VS code window like other VS code commands, rather than down in the tiny bar at the bottom.
+That's particularly nice when you're trying to write out a big find replace or something.

 First, grab the [Neovim installer](https://github.com/neovim/neovim/wiki/Installing-Neovim) and extract it somewhere (maybe your home folder).

 Next install the Neo Vim extension, and hit the little cog beside it to open its configuration.
 Head down to the NeoVim path component and paste in the path to nvim.exe (should be in the bin folder that you just extracted).
 Restart VS code and you should have vim bindings.
+You could also add the ```bin``` folder from your download to your ```PATH```, definitely a good idea if you want to use neovim directly.
+You could go further and alias vim to neovim in git bash (just like in the last part of the miniconda installation instructions).

 The last part is to have Neovim use the system clipboard as its register so you can copy and paste between VS code and other applications.